 The project is not a large aquatic splash park with bright plastic slides and other man-made elements.
 Our community told us through the engagement process that they wanted the Wimmera River’s natural beauty retained and the Nature and Water Play park will reflect this.

-Construction of the new park is scheduled to commence in November 2021 and will take approximately 12 months to complete.
+Construction of the new park is scheduled to start in February 2022 and will take about 12 months to complete.

 Nature and Water Play Park Design